Sir Charles Dilke, 2nd Baronet: Crawford scandal

 Dilke's younger brother, Ashton Wentworth Dilke, married Margaret "Maye" Eustace Smith, the eldest daughter of Liberal politician and shipowner Thomas Eustace Smith and his wife, Ellen, in 1876.

-Charles Dilke was said to have become the lover of Ellen Smith (his brother's mother-in-law), a relationship which continued after his marriage in 1884.
+Charles Dilke was said to have become the lover of Ellen Smith, his brother's mother-in-law, a relationship which continued after his marriage in 1884.

-In July 1885, Charles Dilke was accused of seducing Thomas Eustace Smith's daughter Virginia Crawford (née Smith), who was his brother's sister-in-law (and his actual lover's daughter), in the first year of her marriage to Donald Crawford, another MP.
+In July 1885, Charles Dilke was accused of seducing Thomas Eustace Smith's daughter Virginia Crawford (née Smith), his brother's sister-in-law and his actual lover's daughter, in the first year of her marriage to Donald Crawford, another MP.
 That was supposed to have occurred in 1882, when Virginia was 19, and she claimed that the affair had continued on an irregular basis for the next two and a half years.

 Crawford sued for divorce, and the case was heard on 12 February 1886 before The Hon.
 Mr Justice Butt in the Probate, Divorce and Admiralty Division.
 Virginia Crawford was not in court, and the sole evidence was her husband's account of Virginia's confession.
 There were also some accounts by servants, which were both circumstantial and insubstantial.
 Dilke, aware of his vulnerability over the affair with Virginia's mother, refused to give evidence, largely on the advice of his confidant, Joseph Chamberlain.
-Butt found paradoxically that Virginia had been guilty of adultery with Dilke but that there was no admissible evidence to show that Dilke had been guilty of adultery with Virginia.
-He concluded, "I cannot see any case whatsoever against Sir Charles Dilke", dismissed Dilke from the suit with costs and pronounced a decree nisi dissolving the Crawfords' marriage.
+Paradoxically, Butt found that Virginia had been guilty of adultery with Dilke but that there was no admissible evidence to show that Dilke had been guilty of adultery with Virginia.
+He concluded, "I cannot see any case whatsoever against Sir Charles Dilke", dismissed Dilke from the suit with costs, and pronounced a decree nisi dissolving the Crawfords' marriage.

 The paradoxical finding left doubts hanging over Dilke's respectability, and investigative journalist William Thomas Stead launched a public campaign against him.
 Two months later, in April, Dilke sought to reopen the case and clear his name by making the Queen's Proctor a party to the case and opposing the decree absolute.
-Unfortunately, Dilke and his legal team had badly miscalculated (his legal advice has been described as "perhaps the worst professional advice ever given").
+Unfortunately, Dilke and his legal team had badly miscalculated, his legal advice being described as "perhaps the worst professional advice ever given".
 Though they had planned to subject Virginia to a searching cross-examination, Dilke, having been dismissed from the case, had no locus standi.
 As a consequence, it was Dilke who was subjected to severe scrutiny in the witness box by Henry Matthews.
 Matthews' attack was devastating, and Dilke proved an unconvincing witness.
 His habit of physically cutting pieces out of his diary with scissors was held up to particular ridicule, as it created the impression that he had cut out evidence of potentially embarrassing appointments.
 The jury found that Virginia had presented the true version of the facts and that the decree absolute should be granted.